Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 ### Operate phase

-When the different applications is in production the DevOps team make sure that evertyhing works as expected
+When the different applications are in production the DevOps team make sure that everything works as expected

 We have different tools to identify security threats for our running applications.

 ### Monitor phase

-During the monitor phase the team follows up how the different solutions are working and identifying improvements and changes.
+During the monitor phase, the team follows up on how the different solutions are working and identifying improvements and changes.

 #### Dependency updates